PrimoMC/PrimoCombat/readme.md

 PrimoCombat currently has 4 modules.

 - **Anti-BowBoosting** - Blocks Bow Boosting by not allowing you to hit yourself with arrows.
 - **Fishing Rods** - Restores 1.7 fishing rod functionality.
-Fishing rods now, once again, deal a slight bit of damage and knock you back.
+Fishing rods now, once again, knock you back.
 - **OffhandBow** - Prevents you from putting a bow in your off-hand slot.
 - **Custom Food Regen** - This makes it so your hunger also goes down as you heal from full hunger.
 With a few configurable values.
 - **Projectile Trajectories** - This gets rid of projectile trajectory randomness/arrow spread and odd behaviour moving while shooting.